-Guarantee fee payables are paid to Nomura Holdings Inc. ("NHI"), Nomura Securities Co. ("NSC") and Nomura International (Hong Kong) Limited ("NIHK") for the guarantee provided on the notes issued by the Company.
+Guarantee fee payables are payable to Nomura Holdings Inc. ("NHI"), Nomura Securities Co. ("NSC"), and Nomura International Hong Kong ("NIHK") for the guarantee provided on the notes issued by the Company.

 Collateral received from related parties are unsecured, bear interest at US Federal Funds Rate and repayable within 30 days.